805 Columbus Avenue

 - BSE in Computer Systems Engineering, Arizona State University

-Timothy W. Bickmore is a professor and associate dean of research in the Khoury College of Computer and Information Science at Northeastern University.
+Timothy W. Bickmore is a professor and associate dean of research in the Khoury College of Computer Sciences at Northeastern University.
 Prior to joining Northeastern in 2005, he was an assistant professor of medicine at the Boston University School of Medicine.
 He completed his PhD at the Massachusetts Institute of Technology Media Laboratory.

 With his interdisciplinary approach to research, Bickmore concentrates on the intersection of human-computer interaction, natural language processing (dialogue systems), animation, and health/medical/behavioral informatics.
 His research focuses on the development and evaluation of computer agents that emulate face-to-face interactions between health providers and patients.
 His emphasis on the emotional and relational aspects of those interactions allows for his research to be suited for use in health education and long-term health behavior change interventions.